-Fishing in October was fantastic and we can expect November to be just as good, if not better!
-Chilly nights remind redfish and trout that they had better eat now or it will be a long few months ahead.
-Per usual, artificial lures become very effective as natural bait leaves our waters.
-Take advantage of sunny days and go catch a bunch of fish!
+Fishing this Fall has been great so far and we can expect more of the same in November!
+Colder mornings remind trout and redfish that they better eat soon or it will be a long few months without any food.
+Artificial lures have become very productive as natural bait leaves our waters.
+Make the most of sunny days and go catch some fish!

-As water temperatures decline, redfish have begun their annual phenomenon of forming large schools.
-Schools of fifty redfish will become commonplace and they can grow as large as 100-150 in the depths of winter.
-These fish do become more wary this time of year and artificial lures can spook them on the flats.
-Instead of casting lures at the schools, we have been setting out as many as three lines with chunks of frozen mullet on #3/0 circle hooks.
-Eventually the redfish will find your bait and whip your rods over with some ferocious hits.
+As water temperatures decline, redfish have begun their regular Winter habit of forming large schools.
+Schools of fifty redfish or more will become common and they can swell to be as large as 100-150.
+Redfish are more skittish this time of year and lures can spook them on the flats.
+As opposed to casting directly at the schools, we will cast out as many as three lines with chunks of frozen mullet on 3/0 circle hooks.
+Eventually the redfish will find the bait and bend your rods over with some astonishing hits!

-For trout, artificial lures rigged on a jighead are working very well.
-Trout hang together in pockets and when you catch one there will likely be others in the immediate area.
-Lures in darker hues of blue and gray are performing the best when paired with a 1/4oz. jighead.
-Remember to move your lure slowly as the fish are beginning to move slowly as well with the colder waters.
-Try to bounce the jighead off the bottom and wait until you feel the resistance of a striking fish.
+For trout, artificial lures are working just fine.
+Trout hang together and when you catch one there will likely be others in the area.
+Lures in hues of gray and blue are performing the best when paired with a 1/4oz. jighead.
+Remember to move your lure slower than usual as the fish don’t move as quickly with the cooler water temperatures.
+Try to bounce the jighead off the bottom and wait until you feel the pull of a striking fish.

-Popping corks are still very effective for both redfish and trout.
-Live shrimp can be used with confidence now that the little bait stealers are gone.
-I’ll attach a two foot leader to the cork and a size 1 circle hook on the other end.
-Cast over oyster beds, along grass banks and at creek mouths and watch for that cork to dive under!
-It can be so hard to do but when that cork drops, reel the fish tight and let the circle hook do the work.
-A big hook set can sometimes rip the bait right out of the fish’s mouth.
+Popping corks are still great options for both trout and redfish.
+I’ll attach a two to three foot leader to the cork and a size 1 circle hook on the other end with a split shot a foot above the hook.
+Cast along grass banks, over oyster beds, and at creek mouths and watch for that cork to drop!
+It can be difficult, but when that cork disappears, reel as fast as you can and let the circle hook set itself.
+A big hook set can rip your bait right out of the fish’s mouth!

 See you on the water!